udayb3/udayb3.github.io/README.md

-# This site is for rendering the github page.
+## This is the github.io for rendering Static sites.